gellisun/Concentration_Game/README.md

 ### Pseudocode

 1. Constants
-    - An array of images
+    - An array of cards
-    - A constant for randomly selecting images
+    - A constant for randomly selecting cards

 2. State of the game
     - let gameHasStarted;